shehreendheda/katacoda-scenarios/apmintro/fixapp/step2.md

 1. Continuing from step 7 above, click **New Monitor +** in the top right.

-2. Repeat steps 2 - 7 above, but with the following changes. <p> Select `discountsservice` as the service in step 3. <p> Select `get_/discount` as the Resource in step 3. <p> Delete `discountsservice` in step 6.
+2. Repeat steps 2 - 7 above, but with the following changes. <p> Select `discounts-service` as the service in step 3. <p> Select `get_/discount` as the Resource in step 3. <p> Delete `discounts-service` in step 6.

 #### Advertisements service

 1. Continuing from step 2 above, click **New Monitor +** in the top right.

-2. Repeat steps 2 - 7 for setting up the storefrontend monitor, but with the following changes. <p> Select `advertisementssservice` as the service in step 3. <p> Select `get_/ads` as the Resource in step 3. <p> Delete `advertisementssservice` in step 6.
+2. Repeat steps 2 - 7 for setting up the store-frontend monitor, but with the following changes. <p> Select `advertisements-service` as the service in step 3. <p> Select `get_/ads` as the Resource in step 3. <p> Delete `advertisements-service` in step 6.

 When you view the monitors in <a href="https://app.datadoghq.com/monitors#/create" target="_datadog">**Monitor** > **Manage Monitors**</a>, you'll notice that their status is `No Data`.
 Because the monitors are new, it may take a few minutes for the status of the monitors to update.